 Does XTB offer MetaTrader?
 Does HFM offer MetaTrader?

 For MetaTrader XTB provides MetaTrader 4 (MT4), while HFM provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do XTB and HFM differ in terms of minimum deposit?
 What about average spreads and funding options?

-XTB requires a minimum deposit of $0, while HFM requires a minimum deposit of $5.
-From our testing we found XTB offers spreads of 1.07 (Q3 2022), while HFM offers spreads of 1.2 (August 2021).
-XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where HFM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+XTB requires a minimum deposit of $0, while HFM requires a minimum deposit of $0.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas HFM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, XTB or HFM?
+Which broker offers more tradeable asset classes, XTB or HFM?

 Can I trade cryptocurrency with XTB or HFM?